asc3t1c/YouTubeOops/README.md

 ```

 3. **Run the Software**
-On first launch, YouTubeOops will prompt you to **activate your key**.
+On first launch, YouTubeOops will prompt you to **activate your username and key**.

 ---